The 3rd most popular snowboarding destination in France.

 TIP: If you are planning to arrive by train, keep in mind that the regular bus up to the resort is primarily during daylight hours.
 After dark, the bus runs infrequently, if at all.
 Therefore, you will need to take a cab from the train station to the resort.
 If you plan to fly into Lyon, you may want to check the train schedule before buying your flight to make sure there is a convenient transfer.
 If you plan to arrive Friday through Sunday, the shuttle Altibus might be a more convenient option.
 Since there are not many trains or buses up into this region, you are highly encouraged to advance purchase tickets and reserve your seat.
 When snowboarding and freeriding internationally, it is important to get a travel insurance policy that covers emergency rescue, medical expense and evacuation.
 There are many destinations that will not initiate rescue or medical treatment without prior payment or proof of insurance.
 In many cases, the rescue fees, medical fees or evacuation to a reputable hospital can total tens of thousands of dollars.
 Plans such as GEOS SAR100 or IMG Patriot Travel Medical Insurance are well worth the per-trip cost of $130 to $200 USD.

-Overall, Tignes is the 3rd most popular snowboard & freeride destination of all 42 snowboarding resorts in France.
+Overall, Tignes is the 3rd most popular snowboard & freeride destination of all 47 snowboarding resorts in France.
+Several of the better snowboarding resorts are nearby Tignes including Val-d Isere and Sainte-Foy-Tarentaise.